tippfehlr/blog/content/posts/recovering failed prints.md

 - Power outage
 - etc.

-> [!warning]
-> **KEEP THE BED HEATED!**
+> **KEEP THE BED HEATED!** \
 > Otherwise the print might come loose and you have to start again.

-> [!warning]
-> **ONLY MOVE THE NOZZLE WHILE IT'S HOT!**
+> **ONLY MOVE THE NOZZLE WHILE IT'S HOT!** \
 > The nozzle might stick to the print, ripping it lose.

 ## 1. Recovering bed leveling mesh

-> [!info]
 > If you’ve enabled bed mesh fadeout, you don’t need the bed mesh above `fade_end`.

-- If you saved your mesh, then you only have to load it.
+If you saved your mesh, then you only have to load it.

-- Otherwise, check the console if the probe data is still available.
+Otherwise, check the console if the probe data is still available.
 If yes, then save these values to the end of your printer.cfg:

 ```
 *add the bed_mesh saved config*
 ```

-> [!important]
-> The `z_offset` from `[bltouch]` has to be subtracted from the probe values.
+The `z_offset` from `[bltouch]` has to be subtracted from the probe values.
 If there are multiple values for each point, take the average.
-> This is important so you end up with the same mesh that the start of the print used too.
+This is important so you end up with the same mesh that the start of the print used too.

+> If you can’t get your leveling mesh, it might be worth to try continuing without it

 ## 2. Recovering nozzle position

-> [!info]
-> for this method, the x and y coordinates aren’t important.
+For this method, the x and y coordinates aren’t important.
 (I also had no way of measuring or retrieving them).

 1. Measure the height of the (already printed!) model *correctly*.
-2. If you believe you have the height of the currently printed layer, *measure again*.
+2. If you believe you have the height of the currently printed layer, *measure again* :)

-> [!tip]
-> You pretty much **need** a caliper for this.
-Ideally, your accuracy has to be within 1–2 layers.
+You pretty much **need** a caliper for this.
+Ideally, your accuracy has to be within 1–2 layers. \
-> Use the end to measure pockets.
+Use the end of the caliper to measure pockets.

 ## 3. Modifying the g-code file

-> [!warning]
-> If this is your only copy of the file, make a **backup**.
+0. If this is your only copy of the file, make a **backup**.
 Reslicing may produce a different result.
 1. Search for the next layer (the one that would have been printed next).
-For this, add your layer height to your measurement. **Make sure that you are at that layer and not only retracting to that Z value**
+For this, add your layer height to your measurement. **Make sure that you are at that layer and not only retracting to that Z value**.
 2. Delete everything before that line.

-> [!important]
-> skip the rest of the currently printed layer and start straight with the next layer.
 ```bash
 ed -s file.gcode <<< $'1,999999d\nwq'
 ```